The Two Most Important Words on Chanukah

 Rav Bender states (Words of Faith, Vol. II, pg.
 450):

-"The world does not know the secret of in place of the offerings, scream: 'Please forgive!'
-The secret of Chanukah -- the Chanukat Beit Hamikdash and offerings -- yell, 'Please forgive!' "
+"The world does not know the secret that, in place of the offerings, [you need to] scream: 'Please forgive!'
+The secret of Chanukah -- the Chanukas Beit Hamikdash and offerings -- yell, 'Please forgive!' "

 "That just through screaming, 'Please forgive!' we can merit that Hakadosh Baruch Hu will answer and atone: 'God said, "I forgive according to your word!" ' " (Bamidbar 14:20)